timschroederme/dropbox-fix/README.md

 # dropbox-fix

 This project fixes the issue that the Dropbox system tray icon will not be properly displayed on Ubuntu.
-The fix is based upon [this discussion](https://askubuntu.com/questions/732816/xubuntu-dropbox-icon-fail).
+The fix is based upon [this discussion](https://askubuntu.com/questions/732816/xubuntu-dropbox-icon-fail). x

 ## Deployment